zzt93/syncer/README.md

   - Join/merge documents from different source when push to ES<sup>[1](#join_in_es)</sup>
     - One to many relationship (parent-child relationship in ES)for document in different index
     - Self referential relationship handle
-  - Default exclude `primary key` of a row/document from the json body of ES request

 - Http Endpoint
 - MySQL